Sid Smith front page

 And you to fifty years of widowhood

-Through flat Fylde pasturelands that show
+Across flat pasturelands that show

 How far you came, and now must go.